wpbt/PHPLanguage/variables/README.md

 # Variables in PHP

+- Variables in PHP are used to store data that can be manipulated and used throughout a script.
+They act as containers for different types of values such as numbers, strings, arrays, or objects.

-`$this` is a special variable in PHP that cannot be assigned a value and is used within class methods to refer to the current instance of the class.
+- `$this` is a special variable in PHP that cannot be assigned a value and is used within class methods to refer to the current instance of the class.

+  - $this can be used to access properties or call methods of the class from within class methods.
+  - $this is only available within non-static methods of a class.
+  - Trying to assign a value to $this will result in a fatal error.

-Variables in php are always assigned by value.
+- Variables in php are always assigned by value.

-You can also use '&' to assign a variable by reference.
+- You can also use '&' to assign a variable by reference.
 Example:

 ```php
 $interest_rate = 5.2;